 Think of it like one of those Sammy sports towels you see Olympic divers use to draw up all the extra water from their skin after getting out of the pool.
 Topically adding sodium hyaluronate transforms the dermis layer of your skin into a super-sponge for your face.
 By helping to maintain and attract water within the extracellular matrix, it not only hydrates the skin and increases its volume and density, but, by effect, temporarily stabilizes the intercellular skin matrix—the glue that holds your face together.

 The result of all of this leads to a slight swelling of the skin that reduces the appearance of wrinkles.
 Unfortunately, this is more of a temporary improvement of the skin.
 Nonetheless, the intense moisturization does allow for the skin to operate at higher capacity to provide a better defense against environmental assaults and other aging effects.

 Recommended Products w/ Hyaluronic Acid:

-Sevani Hyaluronic Wrinkle Defense ($60 in the TIA shop), Sevani Rose Hyaluronic Age Defying Tonique ($39 in the TIA shop), Nutra-Lift Rejuvenating A Nano Renue ($46), CeraVe PM Moisturizing Lotion ($12.99), Mango Madness Hydrospherex Hyaluronic Acid Firming Serum ($67)
+Sevani Hyaluronic Wrinkle Defense ($68 in the shop), Sevani Rose Hyaluronic Age Defying Tonique ($39 in the shop), Nutra-Lift Rejuvenating A Nano Renue ($48), Sheer Miracle Pure Hyaluronic Acid Serum ($22), Hyalogic Episilk Pure Hyaluronic Acid Serum ($59.95 in the shop)